-Indian-inspired dishes make for excellent meal preps.
+Indian-inspired dishes like this one make for excellent meal preps.
 They often taste better the next day, are easy to make vegan or vegetarian, and are packed with flavor.

 Even if you’ve never ordered tikka masala at a restaurant, I encourage you to try this.
-And if you want to try an authentic chicken tikka masala recipe, give this one a shot!
+And if you want to try another authentic chicken tikka masala recipe, give this one a shot!

 Get hundreds of recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!